The best approximation pair problem relative to two subsets in a normed space: Introduction

-In this work we discuss the BAP problem in more general normed spaces and with possibly nonconvex subsets.
-We focus our attention on the fundamental issues of uniqueness and existence of the solution to the problem.
-To the best of our knowledge these issues have not received much attention, especially beyond the classical setting.
+In this work we discuss the BAP problem in normed spaces which are more general than Hilbert spaces and we allow possibly nonconvex subsets.
+We focus our attention on the fundamental issues of uniqueness and existence of the solution to the problem which, to the best of our knowledge, have not received much attention, especially beyond the classical setting.
+While the core of our work are the new mathematical results that we introduce, for the sake of completion, and also because (as it has turned out) not everything has been smooth along the way, we also devote some space for the historical aspect of the problem.
+Another contribution of this work is the semi-survey conducted in this section which describes, perhaps for the first time, how wide is the scope of the BAP problem in terms of the involved scientific communities which are involved in it, frequently independently and without being aware of each other.

 One of our main goals is to formulate conditions which will imply the (at most) uniqueness of the BAP.
-Our motivation comes from the recent work \cite{CensorMansourReem2023prep} in which we discussed the alternating simultaneous Halpern-Lions-Wittman-Bauschke (A-S-HLWB) algorithm for solving the BAP problem in the Euclidean space $\R^k$ ($k\in\N$), under the additional assumption that both $A$ and $B$ are finite intersections of closed and convex subsets, that is, $A=\cap_{i=1}^m A_i$ and $B=\cap_{j=1}^{n} B_j$ for some $m,n\in\N$ (this assumption leads to the computational advantage that one can orthogonally project iteratively onto the individual subsets $A_i$ and $B_j$, $i\in\{1,2,\ldots,m\}$, $j\in\{1,2,\ldots,n\}$ instead of projecting directly onto $A$ and $B$, a task which can be rather demanding from the computational point of view.).
+Our motivation comes from the recent work \cite{CensorMansourReem2024jour} in which we discussed the alternating simultaneous Halpern-Lions-Wittman-Bauschke (A-S-HLWB) algorithm for solving the BAP problem in the Euclidean space $\R^k$ ($k\in\N$), under the additional assumption that both $A$ and $B$ are finite intersections of closed and convex subsets, that is, $A=\cap_{i=1}^m A_i$ and $B=\cap_{j=1}^{n} B_j$ for some $m,n\in\N$ (this assumption leads to the computational advantage that one can orthogonally project iteratively onto the individual subsets $A_i$ and $B_j$, $i\in\{1,2,\ldots,m\}$, $j\in\{1,2,\ldots,n\}$ instead of projecting directly onto $A$ and $B$, a task which can be rather demanding from the computational point of view.).
 The practical importance of this scenario stems from its relevance to real-world situations, wherein the feasibility-seeking modelling is used and there are two disjoint constraints sets: one set, namely $A$, represents constraints which must be satisfied (``hard'' constraints), while the other set (i.e., $B$) represents constraints which, hopefully, will be satisfied (“soft” constraints).
 In this scenario the goal is to find a point which satisfies all the hard constraints and located as close as possible to the intersection set $B$ of the soft constraints.
 This goal leads to the problem of finding a BAP relative to these two sets: again, see, e.g., \cite{GoldburgMarks1985jour,YoulaVelasco1986jour,Combettes1994jour,CombettesBondon1999jour} and the references therein for applications in signal processing.